goauthentik/authentik/website/developer-docs/docs/templates_docs/procedural.md

 ---
-title: 'Writing template (Procedural topic)'
+title: "Writing template (Procedural topic)"
-metaTitle: 'Writing template (Procedural topic)'
+metaTitle: "Writing template (Procedural topic)"
-metaDescription: 'A template for writing procedural documentation topics.'
+metaDescription: "A template for writing procedural documentation topics."
 ---

 Use a title that focuses on the task you are writing about... for example, "Add a new Group" or "Edit user profiles".
 For procedural docs, there should be a verb in the tilte, and usually the noun (the th8ing you are working on).